Using 3 ingredients and a blender, this Sweet Plantain Cake is a perfect lesson in keeping things simple!

 Want to learn more?
 I've written a whole guide for plantains, including nutrition, benefits, and how to cook them!

-How to make a simple, 3-ingredient sweet plantain cake
+How to make flourless sweet plantain cake

 This recipe is CRAZY easy, so I won't waste your time walking through the whole recipe.